google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

-If fetching `story.chapterUrls[0]` fails (eg http 500 or user is offline), it'll skip all following success callbacks, which includes the one in `getJSON` which tries to parse the response as JSON, and also skips the callback that adds chapter1.html to the page.
+If fetching `story.chapterUrls[0]` fails (e.g., http 500 or user is offline), it'll skip all following success callbacks, which includes the one in `getJSON` which tries to parse the response as JSON, and also skips the callback that adds chapter1.html to the page.
 Instead it moves onto the catch callback.
 As a result, "Failed to show chapter" will be added to the page if any of the previous actions failed.

 Like JavaScript's try/catch, the error is caught and subsequent code continues, so the spinner is always hidden, which is what we want.
 The above becomes a non-blocking async version of: